Deer stones culture: Historiography

 Mongolian archaeologist D. Tseveendorj regards deer stone art as having originated in Mongolia during the Bronze Age and spread thereafter to Tuva and the Baikal area (Tseveendorj 1979).

 Body tattoos hypotheses, after the Classic Uushigiin Övör Deer Stone No.14.
 Similar tattoos have been found at Pazyryk.

 D. G. Savinov (1994) and M. H. Mannai-Ool (1970) have also studied deer stone art and have reached other conclusions.
 The stones do not occur alone, usually with several other stone monuments, sometimes carved, sometimes not.
 The soil around these gatherings often contains traces of animal remains, for example, horses.
 Such remains were placed underneath these auxiliary stones.
 Human remains, on the other hand, were not found at any of the sites, which discredits the theory that the stones could function as gravestones.
 The markings on the stones and the presence of sacrificial remains could suggest a religious purpose, perhaps a prime location for the occurrence of shamanistic rituals.

 Some stones include a circle at the top and stylised dagger and belt at the bottom, which has led some scholars, such as William Fitzhugh, to propose that the stones could represent a spiritualized human body, particularly that of a prominent figure such as a warrior or leader.
-The decorative flying deers would actually be the tattoos on the body of the deceased, as seen with the tattoos of an ice mummy from Pazyryk.
+The decorative flying deer would actually be the tattoos on the body of the deceased, as seen with the tattoos of an ice mummy from Pazyryk.
 This theory is reinforced by the fact that the stones are all very different in construction and imagery, which could be because each stone tells a unique story for the individual it represents.

 In 2006, the Deer Stone Project of the Smithsonian Institution and Mongolian Academy of Sciences began to record the stones digitally with 3-D laser scanning.